 The above is just a short summary of some of the basic mistakes many organisations make when submitting an RFP response.

 To get practical advice on how to write a response, read “The 12 steps to write a winning bid.
 Proposal success made easy.”

 We’ll be sharing more tips and hints on how to respond more effectively.
-If you have any specific questions, then do please get in touch.
-It can feel daunting but more often than not a few simple improvements will save you time, and help increase your win rates.
+If you have any specific questions, then please get in touch.
+It can feel daunting but more often than not a few simple improvements will save you time and help increase your win rates.